Confessions of a Teenage Drama Queen: Legacy

 In 2024, Clare Martin of Paste Magazine reexamined the movie for its 20th anniversary and stated it "may have the best portrayal of an adolescent girl's inner life—not the serious, lonely moments, but the vibrant fantasies that fuel crushes and obsessions of the moment" as the character of Lola "may be chided as a drama queen during the film, but her intense emotions reflect the reality of teenage interiority" and her "unabashed enthusiasm and, at times, ridiculousness are so contrary to our lives that it's no wonder that [the movie] was slated by movie critics (a profession historically dominated by men)."
 Calling it a "heightened predecessor" to the 2017 film Lady Bird and drawing comparisons to the lead character of the novel Anne of Green Gables, Lohan's performance is also praised for making "a character that could be grating in the wrong hands extremely fun to watch."
 Rebecca Schriesheim of Collider dubbed it "one of the most underrated teen movies of the 2000s" and considered that it is overshadowed by Lohan's film Mean Girls from the same year.
 Lohan's and Fox's performances are applauded, with the former delivering "the captivating larger-than-life persona that skyrocketed her to fame," as well as the themes addressed in the story: "the comedy musical is made by women, for women.
 It's also an over-the-top satire examining how pop culture and the media portray teenage girls.
 The film claps back by embracing the drama with strong female leads, and rejoices in their theatrics."
+In 2026, Entertainment Weekly listed it as one of the 25 most underrated 2000s Disney movies, with Kelly Martinez writing that "it's since been embraced as an appealing depiction of teenage girlhood.
+The story works on multiple levels, both as a fun girls' night flick and as a clever satire of the ridiculous way pop culture depicts young women."

 A satirical poster of Confessions of a Teenage Drama Queen is featured in the 2023 surrealist film Beau is Afraid, directed by Ari Aster.
 54 Below paid homage to the film with a 20th anniversary concert at the Broadway theater Studio 54 on February 20, 2024.
 It received a midnight screening at Quentin Tarantino's New Beverly Cinema in Los Angeles on November 16, 2024.